-11. Do I need to control the salt concentrations during Protein A and G chromatography?
+10. Do I need to control the salt concentrations during Protein A and G chromatography?
 Use 0.1-0.5 M salt to reduce non-specific adsorption.
-When working with protein A, use high salt (2-3 M NaCl) with high pH to promote the binding of mouse IgG1.

-12. Is pH an important parameter to control during Protein A and G chromatography?
+11. Is pH an important parameter to control during Protein A and G chromatography?
 The elution pH is the most critical variable.
 Protein G usually requires more acidic pH conditions to desorb the target immunoglobulins.
 For protein A, elution by pH steps (starting at pH 6) may fractionate different species (weaker binding bovine IgG from target antibodies) or subclasses.
 High pH (pH 8-9), in conjunction with high salt may promote binding of mouse IgG1 to protein A. The binding buffer pH should normally be higher than pH 6.0-7.0.

-13. Can I elute antibodies from the HiFliQ Protein A and G FPLC column using divalent cations?
+12. Can I elute antibodies from the HiFliQ Protein A and G FPLC column using divalent cations?